monster-js/docs-v1/docs/store.md

 The second type is the type of the post state inside the store.

 There are two parameters for the `createAction` function.
+Fist is a string that describes the action.
+Second is the reducer function that returns the new state of the selected store.

+The reducer function has two arguments.
-First is the state which holds the current state of the post.
+First is the state which holds the current state of the store.
 Second is the payload which holds the value that is passed to the `setPostLikesCount` action when the action is called.

 #### Dispatch an action